pazmariano/traackr/README.md

 ## Traackr DevOps Technical Project

 This is my solution to the challenge provided by Traackr.
+Total time from 0 to Done: 12 hours.

 ## Pre-Requisites
 In order to use this solution, you will have to have the following pre-requisites installed and working on your machine: